-We are happy to share our stories, successes in which we have achieved within one year of the establishment of the Netherland RA4D Stichting in April 2019 and the Netherland-Ghana RA4D Foundation in Sep 2019.
-Furthermore, on 19 Nov 2020, RA4D has been annually registered as National NGO in Ghana with its registration number, D.S.W./9647.
+We are happy to share our stories, and successes which we have achieved within one year of the establishment of the Netherland RA4D Stichting in April 2019 and the Netherland-Ghana RA4D Foundation in Sep 2019.
+Furthermore, on 19 Nov 2020, RA4D was registered as a National NGO in Ghana, annually up to date with its registration number, D.S.W./9647.

-Our first NGO target was to strengthen our partnerships with whom we could and have already set strong collaborative works from previous job with CGIAR-CIP in Ghana as our first country in our focus.
+Our first NGO target was to strengthen our partnerships with whom we could and have already set strong collaborative works from our previous job with CGIAR-CIP in Ghana as our first country in our focus.
 Both board members of RA4D Stichting, Drs.
 Erna Abidin and Ted Carey have already worked with and are still living in this country.
 We successfully registered our NGOs as national NGOs in Malawi in July 2022 and in Nigeria, in August 2022.
 Both Malawi and Nigeria registration numbers of each can be seen here.
 Both countries were previously covered by our previous managerial experiences, too.

-Meanwhile we will expand our focus in the next countries, if God is willing.
-The next country in our plan is Indonesia in South East Asia, where Erna was born and has 12 years of work experiences in the beginning of her career, e.g., at the Ministry of Agriculture of Indonesia.
+Meanwhile, we will expand our focus in the next countries, if God is willing.
+The next country in our plan is Indonesia in South East Asia, where Erna was born and has 12 years of work experience at the beginning of her career, e.g., at the Ministry of Agriculture of Indonesia.
 In December 2022, she received an Award from IPB University as seen in this link (at 1:19:59 to 1:25:10); the ceremony was in Indonesian language.